DarthGigi/Showcase-Website/src/pages/refunds.md

 ## Eligibility

 - Customers are eligible for a full refund within 14 days of purchase or within 7 days of first running the software, whichever comes first.
-- Refunds are only available for purchases made directly through the official Sirius website or authorized resellers.
+- Refunds are only available for purchases made directly through the Sirius Store.

 ## Refund Process

 - To initiate a refund, customers must submit a support request through the [Discord Server](https://sirius.menu/discord).
-- Customers should provide their purchase details, including order number and date of purchase, along with a brief explanation of the reason for the refund request.
+- Customers should provide their purchase details, including the payment method used and email, along with a brief explanation of the reason for the refund request.
 - Upon receipt of the refund request, our support team will review the request and provide assistance in resolving any issues.
-- If the issues cannot be resolved, a full refund will be issued back to the original payment method.
+- If the issues cannot be resolved, a full refund will be issued back to the original payment method, and your license will be revoked.

 ## Non-Refundable Items